FCC Testing and Licensing

 Study, study, study!

-There are several On-Line study sites to help you prepare for taking the Technician class license test.
-Two of those are:
+There are several On-Line study sites to help you prepare for taking the Technician class license test or upgrading your license.
+Study sites include:

-Hamstudy.org allows you to take practice tests on-line.
+Hamstudy.org allows you to take practice tests on-line with the same look and feel of your actual test.
 Take them over and over and over again until you have seen all of the questions from the question pool.
-When you feel prepared for the real thing, you are ready to start getting your required documentation in order.
+When you feel prepared for the real thing, you are ready to test!

-You will also need a government issued photo ID.
+You will need to bring a current and valid government-issued photo ID to the testing session.
 Your driver’s license will work fine.

 |Location:||YK Communications Conference Center|

 |Sponsoring Club:||Cross Roads Ham Radio Club – W5YI VE Team|